Pros and Cons of Living in an HOA Community

 Jodie Franklin

 Helping my community and being involved is extremely important to me.
-I am Past President and current board member of the Michigan Ability Partners board, which helps Veterans and people with disabilities reach independent, self-supported, and satisfying lives.
-I am also a member of the City of Milan Tax Review Board and Zoning Board, and involved in Milan Main Street.
-I have been a major sponsor of events for Michigan Ability Partners, Aid in Milan, Milan Main Street, and many more organizations that wok to make our communities better.
+I am Past President of the Michigan Ability Partners board, which helps Veterans and people with disabilities reach independent, self-supported, and satisfying lives.
+I have also been a member of the City of Milan Tax Review Board and Zoning Board, and involved in Milan Main Street.
+I have been a major sponsor of events for Michigan Ability Partners, Aid in Milan, Milan Main Street, and many more organizations that work to make our communities better.

 I was 2018 President of the Ann Arbor Area Board of Realtors, Realtor of the year in 2016 for AAABOR and nominee for Michigan Realtor of the Year.
-I serve on many committees with the local board and was a member of the Housing Opportunity Committee for the National Association of Realtors (2018-19).
+I serve on many committees with the local board, state board and was a member of the Housing Opportunity Committee for the National Association of Realtors (2018-19).
+I am currently serving my second term as a Michigan Realtors Board of Directors.